intake/intake-stac/README.md

 #### Versions

-To install a specific versions of intake-stac, specify the version in the install command
+To install a specific version of intake-stac, specify the version in the install command

 ```bash
 pip install intake-stac==0.4.0